 Residents of a sober living house are required to respect and adhere to all of the house rules,1 which are in place to protect all residents and guests and to make the living arrangement more enjoyable for everyone in the house.5 A list of rules is provided upon admission into the house, and residents are required to sign a contract stating that they will obey all the house rules.1 Sober living house rules may vary from house to house, but standard rules often include the following:6

 - No taking drugs

-- Must smoke in designated smoking areas
+- Any cigarette smoking must take place in designated smoking areas

 - Must have no sexual contact with other residents

 - Must pay your program fees on time